brijeshc1307/CPP/README.md

 Feel free to contribute to this repository by adding new examples or topics!

 ## Contact
-For any queries or suggestions, contact Brijesh Chaudhary mailto: chaudharybrijesh0007@gmail.com.
+For queries or suggestions, reach out via [email](mailto:chaudharybrijesh0007@gmail.com) or [LinkedIn](https://www.linkedin.com/in/brijeshchaudhary13/).